tsamaya/opencage-api-client-nextjs-test/README.md

 ## Getting Started

-First, clone the repo, install the dependencies run the development server:
+First, clone the repo, install the dependencies, and run the development server:

 ```bash
 pnpm install